iam-manzoor/Python-Learning/Day-1/README.md

   - We write the code in python language and the system uses translator (**Compiler/Interpreter**) to convert them into machine readable form(**0's and 1's**).

 2. **What is Python?**
-   - **Python is simple & easy:** One of the easiest language to start programing
+   - **Python is simple & easy:** One of the easiest language to start programming
    - **Free & Open Source:** Free to use
    - **HLL:** Python is high-level language because its syntax is clear and close to english.
-   - **Developed by Guido van Rossum:** The person who developed python.
+   - **Developed by Guido van Rossum:** The person who developed Python.
    - **Portable:** The code written on windows can be run on any other OS platform provided with necessary libraries.

 3. **Writing the First line of code in python:** `print("Hello World!!!")`
    - **print:** It's an in-built python function.
-It's function is to print the statement given inside the parenthesis to the stdout.
+Its function is to print the statement given inside the parenthesis to the stdout.
      - We can also perform operation using **print** function `print(41+31) O/P = 72`, `print(2*3) O/P = 6`.
 We can perform other operation as well.

 4. **Python Character Set**